Maryborough, Victoria: Cemetery

+The cemetery is on Wright Street.

 Infrastructure

 Transport

 Maryborough is connected to both Ararat and Elphinstone via the Pyrenees Highway, with connections to the capital Melbourne and Northern Victoria and beyond.

 Maryborough station is located on the Mildura railway line.
 In 2007 the station underwent a $1.2 million upgrade to conduct vital repairs to the historic bell tower, clock and roof which was built in 1890.

 In 1895 American writer Mark Twain visited the town and remarked about the station upon his visit.

 Don't you overlook that Maryborough station, if you take an interest in governmental curiosities.
 Why, you can put the whole population of Maryborough into it, and give them a sofa apiece, and have room for more.
 You haven't fifteen stations in America that are as big, and you probably haven't five that are half as fine.
 Why, it's perfectly elegant.
 And the clock!
 Everybody will show you the clock.
 There isn't a station in Europe that's got such a clock.
 It doesn't strike—and that's one mercy.
 It hasn't any bell; and as you'll have cause to remember, if you keep your reason, all Australia is simply bedamned with bells.

 Daily train services to and from Ballarat, with onward connections to Melbourne's Southern Cross station commenced in 2010.

 The Avoca railway line is to be reopened (as of 2017) ultimately to connect Mildura with Portland with standard gauge track.

 The city also has coach and bus services that connect to various parts of the city with connections to Melbourne and other parts of Victoria.

 The local library was fitted with a 30 kW solar system in late 2012.